USS Arkansas (CGN-41): History

 Upon her return to Norfolk in mid-October, Arkansas began preparations for her first tour of duty with the 6th Fleet in the Mediterranean Sea.
 The guided-missile cruiser embarked upon that assignment on 10 November 1982.
 She completed the transatlantic voyage on 30 November, then set out across the Mediterranean bound for the coast of troubled Lebanon.
 She arrived on station near Beirut on 6 December.
 Though Arkansas spent most of her time supporting the multinational force ashore in its efforts to keep peace in Lebanon, she left the eastern Mediterranean occasionally for port calls and to participate in some of the 6th Fleet's freedom-of-navigation maneuvers into the Gulf of Sidra off the coast of Libya.
 The warship completed her final tour on station near Lebanon on 4 May 1983 and laid in a course for Gibraltar.
 After a two-day visit to the "Rock," Arkansas got underway for Norfolk on 10 May.

 The cruiser stood into her home port again at the end of the third week in May.
-Norfolk, however, remained her home port only for the duration of her post-deployment standdown period.
+Norfolk, however, remained her home port only for the duration of her post-deployment stand-down period.
 On 8 July, Arkansas began the long voyage to her new base of operations at Alameda, California Steaming by way of Port Everglades in Florida and Charlotte Amalie in the U.S. Virgin Islands, she arrived in the Canal Zone on 21 July and transited the Panama Canal on 22 July.
-From there, the warship headed north to Alameda, reaching her destination on 31 July.She spent the next five weeks at her new home port clearing up incidentals attendant to the shift of bases and carried out nuclear propulsion safety training.
+From there, the warship headed north to Alameda, reaching her destination on 31 July.
+She spent the next five weeks at her new home port clearing up incidentals attendant to the shift of bases and carried out nuclear propulsion safety training.

 Normal operations at sea resumed during the second week of September and occupied the guided-missile cruiser for the remainder of 1983 and the first six weeks of 1984.
 Between 12 and 14 February 1984, Arkansas made the passage from Alameda to Bremerton, Washington, where she entered the Puget Sound Naval Shipyard for a three-month repair period.
 The warship returned to Alameda in mid-May and readied herself for a deployment that became a circumnavigation of the globe.
 On 1 June, Arkansas put to sea on the first leg of her long voyage.
 En route to Hawaii, she participated in the multinational exercise Operation RIMPAC 84.
 She spent the latter half of June conducting exercises in the Hawaiian islands then resumed the voyage west on 2 July.
 Arkansas arrived at Subic Bay on 20 July and remained in the Philippines until the beginning of August.
 At that time, she set out for Hong Kong where she visited during the period 6 to 10 August.